 Because it was so rare and such a mystery, this fatal cancer went misdiagnosed for years.
 A long history of studies culminated in a better — though still not complete — understanding of the cancer.
 Doctors now have answers to once elusive questions: What causes this fatal illness and who is at risk?

 Today, doctors know that exposure to asbestos causes cancerous cells to develop in the mesothelial lining of the lungs, abdomen or heart.
 They know between 2,000 and 3,000 people get diagnosed with mesothelioma each year in the United States.
 And they know that treatment for the four types of mesothelioma and other asbestos-related conditions are only minimally effective.
+With numbers like that, doctors continue to try to raise awareness about mesothelioma.

 According to medical literature, the earliest mention of a tumor in the lining of the lungs (pleura) was made in 1767 by Joseph Lieutaud, the founder of pathologic anatomy in France.
 In a publication detailing the study of some 3,000 autopsies he performed, Lieutaud mentioned two cases of “pleural tumors.”